equinor/radix-platform/public-site/site/guides/configure-an-app/index.md

 # Registering the application

-We are now ready to register our application using the [Radix Web Console](https://console.radix.equinor.com/applications/new).
+We are now ready to register our application using the Radix Web Console.
+Load the console for the [Radix cluster](../getting-started/#the-radix-clusters) that you want to use: [Playground](https://console.playground.radix.equinor.com/applications/new) or [Production](https://console.radix.equinor.com/applications/new).
 Follow the instructions there to integrate the GitHub repository with Radix.

 Remember that we can always change the `radixconfig.yaml` file and the `Dockerfile`s after registration to change how the application builds and deploys.